 Here is our list of time tracking software, tools, & apps!

-Time tracking tools are programs used to measure time spent on projects, tasks, or daily responsibilities.
+Time tracking tools are programs used to measure employee or your own time spent on projects, tasks, or daily responsibilities.
 Professionals in industries that bill by the hour, such as law, consultancy, or creative freelancing, commonly utilize these tools.
 However, these apps and software are useful for any individual to log hours.
 The purpose of these tools is to measure productivity.

 This article contains:

 - employee time tracking apps